citizenspress/campuscoalition2/content/ford/cutsfacts.md

 ---
-title: Facts about Ford's cuts
-date: 2019-01-28
-thumbnail: "/img/facts.jpg"
-tags:
-- "student unions"
-- "funding"
 categories:
-  - "Factsheets"
+- Factsheets
-toc: true
-menu:
-weight: 1
+date: "2019-01-28"
-description: "Unfunded 10% Tuition Fee Reduction will result in an approximate 4% cut to university budgets.
+description: Unfunded 10% Tuition Fee Reduction will result in an approximate 4% cut to university budgets.
 Universities will be under pressure to outsource, cut services, increase precarious employment, and/or lay-off staff.
 Regressive OSAP changes will result in massive increased student debt and increased burden for mature students.
   Elimination of Rand Formula-style funding for student unions.
-Optional student union dues, ancillary fees, and democratic levies could bankrupt."
+Optional student union dues, ancillary fees, and democratic levies could bankrupt.
+menu: null
+tags:
+- student unions
+- funding
+thumbnail: /img/facts.jpg
+title: Facts about Ford's cuts
+toc: true
+weight: 1
 ---

 An overview of Ontario government's cuts to higher education and the attempted bankrupting of democratic student organizations.